speakclouder/speakclouder.github.io/_posts/2023-02-07-know-a-service-well-enough.md

 ---
 layout: post
 title: "AWS Insight: Know the service you're using well enough"
-date:   2023-02-07 11:44:08 +0000
+date: 2023 11:44:08 +0000
-categories: aws, python, api
+categories: aws, services, insight
 ---

 AWS offers over 200 different services, making it overwhelming for people new to it to know where to start when building web applications.